zalyoung/gitlab-handbook/content/handbook/engineering/development/data-science/ai-powered/duo-chat/technical-strategy.md

 ### Overview

-The [Duo Chat Group](../duo-chat/) is dedicated to enhancing DevSecOps productivity by building an AI natural language interface to GitLab's Platform.
+The [Duo Chat Group](../duo-chat/) is dedicated to enhancing DevSecOps productivity by building an AI natural language conversational interface to GitLab's Platform.
 This document outlines our technical strategy for building and maintaining this system, focusing on key engineering aspects that will ensure its reliability, scalability, and effectiveness.

 We've identified several critical areas that require our attention, including system observability, performance optimization, and integration with existing GitLab features.
 Our approach emphasizes robust monitoring and alerting systems, comprehensive test coverage, and a resilient architecture capable of handling potential failures in external LLM services.
 We're also prioritizing security and compliance measures to address the evolving regulatory landscape surrounding AI technologies.

-To support ongoing development and maintenance, we're establishing clear incident management procedures and investing in tools to improve the developer experience for both our team and GitLab users.
+To support ongoing development and maintenance, we're establishing clear incident management procedures and investing in tools to improve the developer experience for both our team as well as contributing teams and of course improve the experience for our Duo Chat users.
 This includes creating better documentation, streamlining API interactions, and refining our deployment processes.
-By addressing these technical challenges, we aim to create a stable foundation that will allow us to iterate on the Chat application effectively, meeting both [current and future requirements](https://about.gitlab.com/direction/ai-powered/duo_chat/) as the project evolves.
+By addressing these technical challenges, we aim to create a stable foundation that will allow us and our contributors to iterate on the Chat application effectively, meeting both [current and future requirements](https://about.gitlab.com/direction/ai-powered/duo_chat/) as the project evolves.

 In the coming months, the Duo Chat team will make strategic investments in all of these areas through our [technical roadmap](https://gitlab.com/groups/gitlab-org/ai-powered/duo-chat/-/epics/1).
 This will form the technical foundation upon which we will continue to build a first-class, LLM-driven Chat solution to meet market and customer needs.